bskim45/alfred-coin-ticker/README.md

   Coin Ticker for Alfred Workflow
 </h1>

-An [Alfred Workflow](http://www.alfredapp.com/) that provides current price and status about cryptocurrency from [cryptocompare.com].
+An [Alfred Workflow](http://www.alfredapp.com/) that provides the current price and status about cryptocurrency from [cryptocompare.com].

 Supports Alfred 3 and Alfred 4 on macOS 10.7+ (Python 2.7).